Uncertainty Quantification of MLE for Entity Ranking with Covariates: Model Formulation

 \section{Model Formulation}

-In this section, we introduce the Covariate-Assisted Ranking Estimation (CARE) model which incorporates covariate information into the BTL model.
-In the tranditional BLT model \citep{bradley1952rank,luce2012individual}, it is assumed that each item $i\in[n]$ has a latent score $\theta_i^*$ and the outcomes of comparisons are modeled as the realizations of the Bernoulli trials:
+In this section, we introduce the Covariate-Assisted Ranking Estimation (CARE) model, which incorporates covariate information into the BTL model.
+In the traditional BTL model \citep{bradley1952rank,luce2012individual}, it is assumed that each item $i\in[n]$ has a latent score $\theta_i^*$ and the outcomes of comparisons are modeled as the realizations of the Bernoulli trials:

 It is worth mentioning that the function $\exp(\cdot)$ in \eqref{comp} can be replaced by any increasing differentiable functions.